How to Buy & Redeem Air Canada Aeroplan Points

 There are no fuel or carrier surcharges when redeeming Aeroplan points, including for partner airline redemptions.
 This includes redemptions on Emirates!
 You’ll just pay airport & government taxes, and there is a fixed CAD39 (~$40) partner award booking fee.

 You can add one stopover to any one-way award itinerary for an additional 5,000 Aeroplan points (excluding awards within North America).
 On round-trip awards, you can add a stopover in both directions if you wish.
-Since September 2022, it’s possible to book stopovers on the Air Canada website by making a multi-city booking.
+To add a stopover when booking on the Air Canada website, just use the multi-city booking tool.

 Great value Aeroplan redemptions for Australians